 Professional tournament sports such as tennis and golf have their roots in the club system.
-Early tournaments were usually sponsored by private clubs for the benefit of their membership.
+Private clubs sponsored early tournaments for the benefit of their membership.
 By the turn of the century, professionals-usually club employees who taught club members the game-were often excluded from club tournaments.
-Without support from wealthy patrons to sponsor tournaments, professional athletes in some sports needed other alternatives if they were going to compete.
+Without wealthy patrons' sponsorship of tournaments, professional athletes in some sports needed alternative financial support if they were going to compete.
 This was the case with golf.